 Once you are aware of the above, then you need to find someone you trust.
 Financial advisers know a lot about clients.
 Essentially they know what the doctor, accountant, lawyer and counsellor/psychologist knows.
 And you need to be comfortable with the person you are disclosing all this information to; you need to trust them.

-By design, I am a very small business.
-I do pretty much all the advice work myself and don’t employ any fulltime staff.
+By design, I am a very small business and I do pretty much all the advice work myself.
+If you’d like to have a chat, please make contact.